Balinese

 - Interpreter Notes

-- Interpreters should be aware of cultural nuances and respect traditional communication styles.
+- Interpreters should be aware of cultural nuances and respect traditional customs during communication.

 - Documentation Traditions